 King’s College London (KCL) is situated in a prime location beside the Thames River and

-Fleet Street in London, England – one of the largest cities in the world with a
+Fleet Street in London, England – the law school is housed in the renown Somerset House.
+London is one of the largest cities in the world with a

 population of over 8 million people.
 For over two thousand years London has played

 a pivotal role on the world stage.
 With unparalleled diversity – over 300

 languages are spoken in the city – London provides an ample opportunity to

 study law and world culture.
 The city boasts UNESCO World Heritage sites,

 countless museums, and many historical attractions.
 It is a center of finance,

 research and development, fashion, culture, and education for much of Europe